 As a healthcare company, you’re tasked with safeguarding sensitive patient data and managing communications with the utmost care and protection.
 HIPAA (Healthcare Insurance Portability and Accountability Act) was signed into law in 1996, and since then, patient communications and PHI (Protected Health Information) management has been highly controlled.

 But many businesses are starting to see the advantages of text messaging for healthcare providers lately.
-Maybe you even see other healthcare businesses using it.
+Maybe you even see other healthcare organizations using it.
 What you want to know is how you can text your patients in a way that’s HIPAA compliant.

 The truth is, text messaging can have lots of benefits for healthcare practices.
 This channel is great for managing relationships with patients, updating them on critical short-form information (which can sometimes be critical to maximizing treatment), and booking or reminding them about upcoming appointments — reducing no-shows.

 And you can, only under the absolute right conditions, even send PHI via text message.
 If you’re curious about how to use SMS for your purposes, just know that it is possible for your business to send text messages to your patients.
-However, certain steps have to be taken, and strict regulations have to be followed, so you don’t risk violating HIPAA protections.
+However, certain steps have to be taken, and strict regulations have to be followed, so you don’t risk violating HIPAA compliant texting protections.